milewire/pLTE-band41-RCA/README.md

 - **Site Comparisons**: "Compare performance across different sites"
 - **Recommendations**: "What should I do to fix this issue?"
 - **Technical Explanations**: "Explain the root cause in simple terms"
+- **Troubleshooting**: "How do I fix high BLER?" or "What steps should I take for RRC failures?"

 All responses are formatted as professional reports with:
 - Specific calculations and formulas (plain text, no LaTeX)